(Dis)Conference: Hacking the Bureaucracy attracts over 150 people to discuss open government and new technologies for the public sector

 June 08, 2017

-On June 7, the (Dis)Conference: Hacking the Bureaucracy took place at Google Campus São Paulo and brought over 150 people including scholars, civil society actors and bureaucrats to discuss innovative ways to open decision-making processes in the government, open data, improve governance through transparency and increase public participation.
-Dr. Alexis Wichowski (Professor at Columbia School of International and Public Affairs) delivered a keynote speech about technology and government during the morning.
-After, Guilherme Almeida (Innovation Director at Escola Nacional de Administração Pública -ENAP-) delivered his keynote speech about bureaucracy within government followed by a Q&A session with both academics.
+On June 7, the (Dis)Conference: Hacking the Bureaucracy took place at Google Campus São Paulo and brought over 150 people including scholars, civil society, and bureaucrats to discuss innovative ways to open decision-making processes in the government, open data, improve governance through transparency and increase public participation.
+Dr. Alexis Wichowski (Professor at Columbia's School of International and Public Affairs) opened the event with a keynote speech about technology and government.
+Following Professor Wichowski, Guilherme Almeida (Innovation Director at Escola Nacional de Administração Pública -ENAP-) delivered his keynote speech about bureaucracy within government, which was followed by a Q&A session with both academics.

-During the pitch session, previously selected projects with propositions to innovate on the public sector such as Govv.me, an app that allows civil society to oversee all the public works happening, and Operação Serenata de Amor, an online platform that audits the government’s spending, were presented to foundations and incubators that could advise or help them be implemented.
+During the pitch session, previously selected projects with propositions to innovate in the public sector were presented to foundations and incubators.
+The main goal of this pitch session was to connect those projects to institutions that could advise or help them to be implemented.
+Govv.me, an app that allows civil society to oversee all the public works happening, and Operação Serenata de Amor, an online platform that audits the government’s spending, were among the projects presented.